ID cards for regulated social welfare and healthcare professionals

 A professional ID card is valid for 5 years, unless there are valid limiting factors to the person’s cardholder’s professional practice rights.

-The following data is displayed on the front of the card: card validity and serial number, the card holder’s registration number, their last and first name, and their professional title.
+The following data is displayed on the front of the card: card validity, the card holder’s registration number, their last and first name, and their professional title.
 The back of the card includes, for example, the card’s serial number of the card.
 A professional ID card can be ordered with or without a photo.

 A new professional ID card must be ordered, if there are any changes to the certificate’s data content or the data printed on the card.
 These types of changes include, for example, your surname or professional practice rights.
 A new professional ID card must also be ordered if the card is damaged or lost.